zstu-lly/3D-Resnets/README.md

 # 3D-Resnets
-Using 3D Resnets for video classification
+Using 3D Resnets for video classification for [VideoNet](http://challenge.ai.videojj.com/)